 Clinical oncology

-Clinical oncology relates to any type of cancer treatment that is not surgery.
-With their unique expertise, clinical oncologists are responsible for prescribing treatment through systemic anticancer therapies like chemotherapy, as well as radiotherapy.
-In contrast, medical oncologists specialise solely in systemic anticancer therapies.
+Clinical oncology is a medical specialty which relates to any type of cancer treatment that is not surgery.
+With their unique expertise, clinical oncologists are responsible for prescribing treatment through systemic anti-cancer therapies such as chemotherapy, as well as radiotherapy.
+It’s an incredibly diverse career, combining patient care, cutting-edge science and career flexibility to create a dynamic and rewarding specialty.

 Starting your clinical oncology career